Samsung/tizen-docs/docs/application/tizen-studio/common-tools/da-file.md

 # Performing File Analysis

-## Dependencies

-- Tizen Studio 1.0 and Higher

 The **File** tab of the Dynamic Analyzer shows information associated with file operations.
 The **File** tab can be enabled or disabled in runtime from the **Configuration** dialog.
 If the file analysis capabilities are disabled, the file API information is not displayed.

 The tab consists of the following views: